 Even my family physician who had walked the long, dreary road with me said in hushed tones, “Melda, we have to get you out of here,” as if I were being held without my consent.

 What did I think at this point?
 I felt relieved that my daily obligations had been lifted from my shoulders.
 In all honesty, I felt as if I had checked into a five-star hotel.
 I could not see what all the hoopla was about.
 To me, the only difference seemed to be that there was no chocolate on my pillow at bedtime.

 I was born in beautiful Nova Scotia in 1957.
 My Dad, Eugene, was a hardworking, successful fisherman, and my Mom, Sarah, was a devoted wife, mother, and homemaker.
-I was second youngest in a family of four and had the distinct privilege of being the only daughter which is synonymous to SPOILED BRAT.
+I was second youngest in a family of four and had the distinct privilege of being the only daughter which is synonymous to spoiled.
 Who?
 Me?

-I excelled academically through high school, but I will never forget the emptiness I felt in my soul as I stood on the stage on my high school graduation night giving the Valedictorian address and accepting numerous awards.
-I believe I was struggling with mental illness — but did not know it.
+I excelled academically throughout high school, but I will never forget the emptiness I felt in my soul as I stood on the stage on my high school graduation night giving the Valedictorian address and accepting numerous awards.
+I now believe I was struggling with mental illness — but did not know it.

 After graduation, I followed my cousin, who was also my best friend, to the Nova Scotia Teachers’ College, because I didn’t know what else to do.
 Three years later, I accepted my first teaching position in Bracebridge, Ontario.
 Even better, I married my sweetheart, Glenn, the following year.
 Our son Jeremy was born in 1981 and our daughter Allison in 1984.